 Gallery of Fashion, July 1797.

-Though the print is faded and stained, we can still appreciate the magnificence of this court dress.
-It would have been worn at the June Drawing Room in honor of the King’s birthday.
+This court dress would have been worn at the June Drawing Room in honor of the King’s birthday.
 Unfortunately, the magazine does not name this dress as having been worn by a specific lady, though clearly it was an important, and very rich, noblewoman, considering the amount of diamonds involved!

 The Gallery of Fashion was a very exclusive and expensive magazine.
 Any court dress depicted in this publication would have belonged to, and appealed to, a very noble audience.